mindphluxnet/GangsterCoinPusherPlugin/MOREBUGS.md

 # Unfixed bugs

-- The Hood screen still shows the upgrade button at the highest rank (5)
 - The Hood screen always displays an upgrade indicator (green arrow) on the Jewelry Store even if it can't be upgraded.
 - Sometimes, a boss car spawns without an actual boss in it.
 - Despite silver coins being capped they don't regenerate while offline.
 Not sure if that's intentional.